syariatifaris/goreportcard/README.md

 # Go Report Card

+This repository is a fork version from `github.com/gojp/goreportcard`.
+All inherited functionalities such as the web dashboard and goreportcard-cli persists in this repository.
+This forked version provide more robust presentation and hook communication between the cli tools and user's REST API.

-A web application that generates a report on the quality of an open source go project.
+`goreportcard` is a web application that generates a report on the quality of an open source go project.
 It uses several measures, including `gofmt`, `go vet`, `go lint` and `gocyclo`.
 To get a report on your own project, try using the hosted version of this code running at [goreportcard.com](https://goreportcard.com).

 ### Requirement